 What is Bitcoin?

-At its most basic level, Bitcoin is a digital asset that allows you to send value to anyone, anywhere, without asking for permission.
-Unlike the dollars in your bank account, which are just entries on a private server owned by a corporation, Bitcoin lives on a public ledger that no single entity controls.
+Bitcoin lets you send money to anyone, anywhere, without going through a bank.
+The dollars in your account are records sitting on a corporate server.
+Bitcoin is a record on a public ledger that no single entity controls.

 Decentralized Currency vs. The Central Bank